What is Myopia?

 Multifocal contact lenses

 This works by allowing a clear central image to be formed on the retina whilst reducing the peripheral hyperopic defocus that is typically found in myopic eyes.
-It reduces the elongation of the eye.
+This reduces the elongation of the eye.
 Various studies show this type of correction can reduce the final level of adult myopia by approximately 30-50% (2).

 This works by flattening corneal curvature and reducing peripheral hyperopic defocus that is typically found in myopic eyes.
 Thereby slowing the elongation of the eye.
 Various studies have shown this type of correction can reduce the final level of adult myopia by approximately 32-63% (3).